kevaleb/marthamadeit/_products/boundless.md

       If you would like your Dress a Specific Length Please Provide the total Length from the back of the neck to the Hem of the Skirt
 ---

+The Boundless Dress is the most versatile dress you will ever own.
+With so many options and a variety of top and bottom combinations each dress will feel unique.
+This Dress is Semi-Fitted on top with a comfortable elastic waist.